huntdatacenter/docs/docs/coordination/agreements/downloads.md

 ::: details Clarification of the form fields

-The following form fields are including in the "HUNT Cloud Invoice Profile" version 1.5.
+The following form fields are including in the "HUNT Cloud Invoice Profile" version 1.7.

 **Data space**

-Specify the data space where you would like to attache the invoice porfile.
+- *NAME*: Specify the data space where you would like to attache the invoice profile.

-**Lab name**
+- *LEADER*: Specify the full name of the data space leader that is responsible for the payment.

+**Invoice unit**

-Data spaces on the BLUE subscription may specify labs as individual invoice profiles.
-Add DATA SPACE or leave blank for other subscription levels.
+Add DATA SPACE or leave blank if the profile is for your data space.
+Data spaces on the BLUE subscription have the option to specify labs as individual invoice profiles.
+If so, add a lab name that is already registered under your data space.

 **Invoice contact**

-This individual is our point of contact for practical aspects related to the billing.
+This individual is our point of contact for practical aspects related to the billing, typical an employee at your organizational level.

 **Invoice address (outside NTNU)**

-For organizations outside NTNU: specify the address where invoices are to be sent.
+For organizations outside NTNU, specify the address where invoices are to be sent.

+**Account information (inside NTNU)**

+Specify "K.STED" and "PROJECT NUMBER" for your data space.
+These fields are mandatory for NTNU data spaces.

-**Account information**
+**Account information (outside NTNU)**

-For NTNU affiliated data spaces, specify "k.sted" and "project number".
-The information is optional for data spaces affiliated outside NTNU and may be used for referencing on invoices.
+- *PEPPOL BIS*: This is the international identification number for your organization.
+[Click the link](https://directory.peppol.eu/public/locale-en_US/menuitem-search) to find your id.
+- *REFERENCE NUMBER*: This is your order number with HUNT Cloud that ensures that the invoice is reaching you inside your organization.
+The format varies between organizations.

 **Pilot period**

 New labs may for testing purposes by entitled to a pilot period before the lab is metered is accordance with the services specifications.
 If applicable, this is included in dialogue with representatives from HUNT Cloud.

-- *Services*: Specify one or more services indvluded in the pilot period.
+- *SERVICES*: Specify one or more services indvluded in the pilot period.
-- *End of pilot period*: Specify the date from where the specified servies are metered in accordance with the services specifications.
+- *END OF PILOT PERIOD*: Specify the date from where the specified servies are metered in accordance with the services specifications.

 **Free quote**

 If certain cloud services are to be provided without charce (free quote).
 If applicable, this is included in dialogue with representatives from HUNT Cloud.

-- *Free quota*: Specify the quota that is provided without charge.
+- *FREE QUOTA*: Specify the quota that is provided without charge.
-- *End of quota period*: Specify the date from where the free quota period will end and the services will be metered in accordance with the Services Sepecification.
+- *END OF FREE QUOTA*: Specify the date from where the free quota period will end and the services will be metered in accordance with the Services Sepecification.

+**Advanced payment**

+You may make an advance payment to your invoice profile.
+The payment is applied to the accrued costs.
+If the payment is larger than the amount currently owed, it will reduce the next automatic charge.
+For clarification, a positive account balance due to advance payments will not be refunded at the end of services.

+- *AMOUNT*: This is the optional amount in NOK that will be payed at the initiation of the invoice porfile.

 **Spending limit**

 A monetary spending limit may be specified for the invoice profile.

-- *Limit*: If applicable, specify a maximum spending limit in NOK that can be consumed over the spending period (see below).
+- *LIMIT*: If applicable, specify a maximum spending limit in NOK that can be consumed over the spending period (see below).
-- *Type*: For the soft and hard limit type, notifications will be sent to the Invoice Contact and Data Space Leader at consumption of approximately 50%, 90% and 100%.
+- *TYPE*: For the soft and hard limit type, notifications will be sent to the Invoice Contact and Data Space Leader at consumption of approximately 50%, 90% and 100%.
 For the hard limit type, services will be temporarily deactivated if consumption exceeds the limit.
-- *Period*: This is the period in days for which the limit is applied.
+- *PERIOD*: This is the period in days for which the limit is applied.
 The default is per ninety days.

 **Signatures**